DiamondLightSource/pymalcolm/docs/tutorials/hello.rst

     Process -> Controller
     Controller -> Block [arrowhead=vee dir=from style=dashed label=produces]

-The `Controller` is responsible for making a Block View on request that we can interact with.
-It populates it with Methods and Attributes that it has created as well as those created by `Part` instances attached to it.
+The `controller_` is responsible for making a Block View on request that we can interact with.
+It populates it with Methods and Attributes that it has created as well as those created by `Parts <part_>` attached to it.
 Parts are also called at specific times during Controller Methods to allow them to contribute logic.